beerbear4369/design-to-reality-94/DEVELOPMENT_PLAN.md

         *   On stopping recording (e.g., clicking again or after a pause): Get the recorded audio data (e.g., as a Blob).
     2.  **Sending Audio:**
         *   Convert audio blob to a suitable format if needed (e.g., MP3 - might require a library, or send raw format if backend supports it).
-        *   Send the audio file to the backend API (e.g., `POST /api/session/{sessionId}/audio`).
+        *   Send the audio file to the backend API.
         *   Update UI to show "processing" or "waiting for AI response".
     3.  **Receiving & Displaying AI Response:**
         *   On successful API response:
             *   Receive the AI's text reply and the URL to its audio response.
             *   Display the AI's text reply on the screen (e.g., append to a chat-like interface or update a dedicated area).
             *   Automatically play the AI's audio response using an HTML audio element.
-            *   Update the voice visualization if it's meant to react to AI speech too.
+            *   Update the voice visualization to react to AI speech.
     4.  **Conversation Loop:** Allow the user to record and send another message after the AI responds.
 *   **Memory Bank:** Update `activeContext.md`, `progress.md`.
 Document voice interaction flow and API details in `systemPatterns.md` and `techContext.md`.

-**Phase 5: Implementing the Session Summary Screen**
+**Phase 5: Implementing the Session Summary Screen (Completed)**

 *   **Goal:** Build the UI and basic functionality for the session summary screen.
 *   **Tasks:**
     1. In `SessionSummaryPage.tsx`:
         *   Display "Session Summary" title.
-        *   Display the coaching session focus text (received from backend API, e.g., `GET /api/session/{sessionId}/summary`).
+        *   Display the coaching session focus text (received from backend API, e.g., `GET /api/sessions/{sessionId}/summary`).
         *   Display "How was your coaching experience?"
         *   Add a star rating component (Shadcn/UI doesn't have one by default, might need a custom component or simple static stars for now).
         *   Add a "Start New Session" button.
 Clicking this should navigate the user back to the `StartSessionPage` (`/`).